 • Allow the blind to air-dry before re-installing it on the window.

 This method can also work with faux wood blinds, but check manufacturer recommendations before proceeding.
-Wooden and cloth-covered blinds should not be washed.
+Wooden and cloth-covered blinds should not be washed in this manner.
 Cloth-covered slats may be cleaned in place if necessary by wiping with a cloth moistened in a solution of upholstery or carpet cleaner and water.
 Dust and clean finished wooden blinds with the same methods used for wood furniture.

 If you have many sets of blinds, or otherwise don't want to tackle this job, professionals can do it for you.
 Contractors are available in many areas; look them up in the Yellow Pages under "Blind Repair & Cleaning."